kissu/nordickeeb/README.md

 This is lightning talk, nothing related to reveal.js documentation 🐱

-Hi, I want my hacktoberfest t-shirt... :3
+Hi, I really wish this will work. 🙏🏻